 Retropharyngeal abscess is a collection of pus in the tissues in the back of the throat.
-It is a potentially life-threatening medical condition.
+It can be a life-threatening medical condition.

-Retropharyngeal abscess generally affects children under age 5, but it can occur at any age.
+Retropharyngeal abscess most often affects children under age 5, but it can occur at any age.

 Infected material (pus) builds up in the space around the tissues at the back of the throat.
-This can occur during or immediately after a throat infection.
+This can occur during or very soon after a throat infection.

 Exams and Tests

 The health care provider will perform a physical exam and look inside the throat.
-The doctor or nurse may gently rub the back of the throat with a cotton swab.
-This is to take a sample of tissue to check it more closely and is called a throat culture.
+The provider may gently rub the back of the throat with a cotton swab.
+This is to take a sample of tissue to check it more closely.
+It is called a throat culture.

 Other tests may include: